vbartle/VMLS-Companions/README.md

 # VMLS-Python-and-Julia-Companion
-*This is a companion to the Julia companion for:
+*This is a companion to the Python and Julia companion for:
 "Vectors, Matrices, and Least Squares" by Boyd and Vandenberghe.
 Which you can find here: http://vmls-book.stanford.edu/.

 You can find notebooks with implementations in both Python and Julia that are direct references to the companion.